oskardudycz/Ogooreck/README.md

 - cut needed boilerplate by the set of helpful extensions and wrappers,
 - don't replace testing frameworks (works with all, so XUnit, NUnit, MSTests, etc.),
 - testing frameworks and assert library agnostic,
-- keep things simple, but allow to compose and extend.
+- keep things simple, but allow compositions and extension.

 Current available for API testing.